 There is no Washington statute that grants "squatter's rights" by name.
 What people are usually referring to is adverse possession — a centuries-old legal doctrine that, under very narrow conditions, can transfer ownership of land to someone who has occupied it long enough.
 It exists to resolve old boundary disputes and abandoned land, not to reward break-ins.
 In practice, the bar is extraordinarily high, and a squatter in a property you actively own, insure, and pay taxes on will almost never meet it.

-Under RCW 7.28, a person claiming title by adverse possession must prove their occupation was all of the following, continuously, for a full 10 years:
+Adverse possession in Washington is governed by RCW 7.28.
+A person claiming title this way must prove their occupation was all of the following, continuously, for a full 10 years:

 - Open and notorious — obvious enough that a reasonable owner would notice